 How Tottenham, West Ham, Nott’m Forest and Leeds’ Remaining Premier League Fixtures Compare

+Spurs were on the brink of collecting their first league win of 2026 when a stoppage-time equalizer from Brighton & Hove Albion’s Georginio Rutter ensured the spoils were shared in a disappointing 2–2 draw in north London.
+Tottenham remain in 18th place, above relegation-bound Wolverhampton Wolves and Burnley.

+Safety is still well within striking distance, but not if Nottingham Forest and West Ham string together victories in the final month of the season.
+Leeds, meanwhile, are sitting pretty in 15th place after a thumping 3–0 win over Wolves, which all but condemned Rob Edwards’s side to the Championship.

-Here are how the remaining Premier League games look for those fighting to survive.
+There’s still surely plenty of twists to come in the relegation battle, though, and the remaining Premier League games for those fighting to stay up could make all the difference.

 Tottenham, West Ham, Nott’m Forest and Leeds’ Fixtures Compared